 Honestly, this shouldn’t have surprised me; rules and permits for lands administered by the feds are usually far less restrictive for users than on Minnesota’s state forest lands.
 Anyway, I told my wife what I found, and it didn’t take long to come to the conclusion that we would also have a real tree this year.

 The Monday before Thanksgiving, we made the trip through the woods from the family cabin to the Forest Service office in Deer River to get our permit.
-While I was there, I also picked up the firewood permit, since cutting more wood is on my short list of things to do this winter.
+While I was there I also picked up a firewood permit, since cutting more wood is on my short list of things to do this winter.
 The process was easy, and we were on our way in a short time.
 Then came the hard part.

 Over the course of several days of grouse hunting, I kept my eyes peeled for an area where we could choose from several shorter, fuller firs or spruces.
 After miles of trekking though the woods, I wasn’t coming up with much.
 The best place I found was where the road bed had been shifted west years ago, leaving the old road to grow up with grasses and dozens of new little conifers.
 It wasn’t all that far off the county road, which didn’t exactly seem idyllic.
 But it wouldn’t be practical to drag the tree (and our kids) for miles anyway.